Who needs to file — the full list

 - You were a partner in a business partnership

-- You had to pay Capital Gains Tax — selling a second property, shares, or other assets above the £3,000 annual exempt amount
+- You had to pay Capital Gains Tax — selling a second property, shares above the £3,000 annual exempt amount, or other chargeable assets

 - You were liable for the High Income Child Benefit Charge (income above £60,000)

-- You're an off-payroll worker repaying a student or postgraduate loan
+- You are an off-payroll worker repaying a student or postgraduate loan

-But there's a broader net.
+But there is a broader net.
 You may also need to file if you had untaxed income from:

 - Foreign income

-The one that catches people off-guard?
-The High Income Child Benefit Charge.
-Earn over £60,000 and your partner claims Child Benefit, you need to file — even if every penny of your salary goes through PAYE.
-HMRC won't remind you.
-They'll just send a penalty notice.
+The one that catches people off-guard every year: the High Income Child Benefit Charge.
+Earn over £60,000 and your partner claims Child Benefit — you must file, even if every penny of your salary goes through PAYE.
+HMRC will not remind you.
+They will just send a penalty notice.

-If you're unsure, use HMRC's check if you need to send a tax return tool.
+If you are unsure, use HMRC's check if you need to send a tax return tool.
 It takes five minutes and could save you a £100 fine.